ElectronicsTinkerer/ChatRoom/README.md

 ## Working Example

 There is a working example [here](https://zachspi.ddns.net/projects/chatroom/messenger.php), (hosted off a Raspberry Pi 4B).
+(Currently works best on desktop).

 ## About